Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 b) 0.17

-bucket_index = no_of_buckets * array element
+bucket_index = no_of_buckets * array_element

 = 1.7

-The array element 0.17 will be stored on bucket[floor(1.7)] or bucket[1].
+The array element 0.17 is stored in bucket[floor(1.7)] or bucket[1].

 Bucket Sort Algorithm for Floating-Point Numbers